 First-Time Visitors

-Remind the visit to look over any information provided to them during their visit.
+Remind them to review any information provided during their visit.
 If you gave them a coupon for a gift from the church bookstore, encourage them to use it.

 Repeat Visitors